 Good Morning.
 It’s a beautiful day and I am excited to share a DIY Pottery Barn Knock Off Net Ceramic Vase.
 While I was in Oregon visiting our daughter, she had a brain storm of an idea.
 She loves browsing through the Pottery Barn catalogs, and she came across a Net Ceramic Stool for $179.
 She loved the look, but not the price.

 Let me show you how she did it…

 To start of with she bought a white plastic type vase from the thrift store for $3 and a basketball net for around $3 as well.
 I know, ingenious, right?

 Beginning by slipping the base of the vase through the smallest end of the net, she attached it with hot glue to the bottom of the vase.

 While pulling the net tight, hot glue was placed under every knot.

 The largest end of the net was left for the top of the vase.
 Following the knots all the way to the rim of the vase, hot gluing each one.

 After the hot glue was cooled, she began trimming the ends, both on the rim and bottom of the vase.

 Looks pretty good so far, right?

 Then it was time for the spray paint.
-She chose a white glossy enamel spray paint.
+White glossy enamel spray paint looks so pretty.